 In addition, the sales tax is 19%, which is 9% higher than in the USA.

 Luckily Germany, as well as many other countries, have treaties to prevent double-taxing expat’s income.
-So working in Germany you won’t need to pay for other tax at home.
-As American whatever you go you always will be taxed American rates.
+So working in Germany you won’t need to pay other tax at home.
+As an American, whether you go you always will be taxed American rates.

 The first 9,169 EUR or 764 EUR per month earned each year is tax-free.
 Any amount after that is subject to income tax.

 Income tax in Germany is progressive: first, income tax rates start at 14%, then they rise incrementally to 42%; last, very high-income levels are taxed at 45%.

 Below you can see German income tax brackets.

 |Taxable income||The marginal rate|

 |EUR 9,408 – EUR 57,051||14% rising progressively to 42,00%|

 The income tax rate for a foreigner with a gross salary of 40,000 EUR is estimated to be 36%.

 The tax rate also depends on your personal circumstances such as marriage, having kind, or divorce.
 The highest taxes pay a single person without kids.
 What is unfair, you want to enjoy your earned money while you are young instead of giving it to the government.